decentraland-scenes/Mining-rocks/README.md

 ## Mining rocks

-This simple scene shows how to use a custom UI.
+This simple scene shows how to create a custom UI.

-Click on a rock to start mining it.
-If there are any valuable coins in it, a floating notification will appear.

-Open the pop-up UI at any time by clicking the icon on the top-right corner to view your collected coins and the durability of your tool.
-You can also open it by clicking on the cube that's in the center of the scene.

 ![](screenshot/screenshot.png)

-[Explore the scene](https://mining-rocks-pjyyjqdfdt.now.sh): this link takes you to a copy of the scene deployed to a remote server where you can interact with it just as if you were running `dcl start` locally.
+This scene shows you:
+- How to create a UI canvas
+- How to add simple elements like text and rectangles to the UI
+- How to add images to the UI
+- How to trigger actions from clicking on UI elements
+- How to open and close the UI
+- How to display a bar in-world over an entity that is filled up gradually

+## Try it out

 **Install the CLI**

-Download and install the Decentraland CLI by running the following command
+Download and install the Decentraland CLI by running the following command:

 ```bash
 npm i -g decentraland
 ```

-For a more details, follow the steps in the [Installation guide](https://docs.decentraland.org/documentation/installation-guide/).

 **Previewing the scene**

-Once you've installed the CLI, download this example and navigate to its directory from your terminal or command prompt.
+Download this example and navigate to its directory, then run:

-_from the scene directory:_

 ```
 $:  dcl start
 ```

-Any dependencies are installed and then the CLI will open the scene in a new browser tab automatically.
+Any dependencies are installed and then the CLI opens the scene in a new browser tab.

-**Usage**
+**Scene Usage**

 Click on a rock to mine it, a health bar will appear over the rock until it's fully mined.
 If the rock contained any valuable coins, a floating notification will appear over the rock.